infn-esc/sesame26/basic/environment.md

 are two servers available, named `esc2s-01` and `esc26s-02`.
 Both are equipped with four nVidia H100 80GB GPUs, 192 physical CPU cores and 1.5 TB of RAM.
 We will use the second one just for the MPI exercises, and you should not log on it unless the tutors tell you to this explicitely.
+NOTE that esc26s-02 is not a public hostname and it is known only within esc26s-01.

 The names of the machines can be tedious to type, but you can get around it by creating a config file for ssh.
 With the ssh configuration **on